-The amounts in this column represent the aggregate value of the payments due under the remaining term of the employment agreements of Messrs.
-McCormick, Ozimek, Salvador, Leonard, and Curley, assuming no changes in the amount of base salary after termination and payments under the Executive Officer Incentive Plan and the additional amount payable in lieu of contributions to the Supplemental Retirement Plan.
-The employment agreements of Messrs.
-McCormick and Salvador renewed as of January 1, 2023 for a new term of three years each.
-The amounts presented in this column take into account the remaining two years of the term for each such agreement.
+(2) The amounts in this column represent the aggregate value of the payments due under the remaining term of the employment agreements of Messrs.
+McCormick, Ozimek, Leonard, and Curley, assuming no changes in the amount of base salary after termination and payments under the Executive Officer Incentive Plan and the additional amount payable in lieu of contributions to the Supplemental Retirement Plan.
+The amounts presented in this column take into account the remaining year of the contract term for each such agreement.
 The employment agreement of Messrs.
 Leonard, Ozimek, and Curley renew annually for a new term of one year.
 The amounts presented in this column take into account the term for such agreements.
+Mr. Salvador retired as of December 31, 2024.